-In the blue corner we have the current champion, saw palmetto extract, and in the red corner, the plucky upstart challenger Prostaphil-2, a specifically defined pollen extract from Europe.
+In the blue corner we have the current champion, saw palmetto extract for prostate health, and in the red corner, the plucky upstart challenger Prostaphil-2, a specifically defined pollen extract from Europe.

 Let us first look at the condition called BPH, which is the male equivalent to menopause and afflicts around 60% of males aged 50 years plus.
 This figure increases to over 85% of males over 80 years.
 BPH is a condition where the prostate gland increases in size and causes restriction urine flow.
 This is both uncomfortable in that the patient regularly has to wake up in the night (nocturia) to void the bladder, as well as having reduced flow and increased frequency of urination or encountering a “dribbling” effect.